p2irc/deepplantphenomics/README.md

 ### 2. An easy way to train your own models

-For example, using a few lines of code you can easily use your data to train a convolutional neural network to rate plants for the presence of disease.
+For example, using a few lines of code you can easily use your data to train a convolutional neural network to rate plants for biotic stress.
+See the tutorial for how the leaf counting model was built.

 ## Example Usage